Ottoman Navy: Black Sea operations

 The failure of the siege of Malta in 1565 and the victory of the Holy League navies over the Ottomans at the Battle of Lepanto in 1571 indicated that the pendulum was beginning to swing the other way, further shown in the Battle of Cape Gelidonya, but the Black Sea was, for a time, regarded as a "Turkish Lake".
 For over a hundred years Ottoman naval supremacy in the Black Sea rested on three pillars: the Ottoman Turks controlled the Turkish Straits and the mouth of the Danube; none of the states in the region could muster an effective naval force; and the virtual absence of piracy on the Black Sea.
 However, after the 1550s, it was the start of frequent naval raids by Zaporozhian Cossacks that marked a major change in control of the Black Sea.
-The Cossacks' keelless rowing boats, called chaikas, could accommodate up to seventy men and outfitted with cannonades, the boats made formidable sea vessels.
+The Cossacks' keelless rowing boats, called chaikas, could accommodate up to seventy men and outfitted with carronades, the boats made formidable sea vessels.
 They had the advantage over the Ottoman galleys in that being small, and low in the water, they were difficult to spot and highly manoeuvrable.
 In the early 1600s the Cossacks were able to assemble fleets of up to 300 such boats and send them to every corner of the Black Sea.
 They began attacking large towns such as Caffa, Varna, Trabzon, and even the suburbs of Constantinople.